-In either their CA-1 or CA-2 year, residents will spend one month at Brigham and Women's Hospital in Boston learning the principles of obstetric anesthesia.
+Crouse OB Crouse Main OR Regional Research PACU PAT Night Float All residents will spend one month at Brigham and Women's Hospital in Boston learning the principles of obstetric anesthesia.
 By the end of their rotation here, residents should be able to demonstrate proficiency in epidural catheter placement, subarachnoid block placement, and competency delivering anesthetic care for most parturients.

-Starting in their CA-1 year and continuing into their CA-2 year, residents gain experience with more complex, specialized cases while on their cardiac, neuro, and thoracic anesthesia rotations.
-These rotations, along with the cumulative experience they receive in all other rotations, should either help guide them to the specialty they want to pursue during their fellowship year, or prepare them for a wide range of cases they'll encounter as attending physicians.
+During a resident's CA2 year, they gain experience with more complex, specialized cases while on their cardiac, neuro, and thoracic anesthesia rotations.
+These rotations, along with the cumulative experience they receive in all other rotations, should either help guide them to the specialty they want to pursue during their fellowship year, or prepare them for a wide range of cases they will encounter as attending physicians.

 During their CA3 year, residents will rotate at Crouse Hospital, where they put skills learned during previous rotations to good use.
-During the Crouse OB rotation, residents tackle more complex OB cases, such as ones with significant co-morbidities and highrisk pregnancies.
-In their main OR rotation at Crouse, residents will be given more responsibility and independence during cases, while also supplementing the experiences residents previously received in vascular, regional, and thoracic anesthesia.
+During the Crouse OB rotation, residents tackle more complex OB cases, such as ones with significant co-morbidities and high-risk pregnancies.
+In their main OR rotation at Crouse, residents will be given more responsibility and independence during cases, while also supplementing the experiences they previously received in vascular, regional, and thoracic anesthesia.

-To round out their anesthesia training, residents in their CA3 year will complete rotations in regional anesthesia.
+To round out their anesthesia training, residents in their CA3 year will complete rotations in regional anesthesia, along with spending time in the Post-Anesthesia Care Unit and in Pre-Admissions Testing, which offers them experience with the full scope of surgical anesthetic care, from before patients arrive to when they are ready for discharge.
 Residents also have a hand in shaping their own CA3 year by choosing up to six elective rotations (such as specialty ICU rotations, research, and additional rotations in the subspecialty of their choosing) to supplement the ACGME mandated rotation requirements.